 For others who may have been exposed to the HIV virus, it’s a good idea to get tested at three and six months post-exposure for verification.
 There are blood, urine, and saliva tests for HIV.
 Some tests are conventional, meaning they have a one to two week turnaround time; others are rapid, and can give you results in about 20 minutes.
 You can choose to be tested in a clinic or use an at-home sample collection kit that can be mailed to a laboratory.
 If you test positive, you must have a confirmatory HIV test to verify a positive HIV status.

 To find a clinic that conducts HIV tests near you, check out the Center for Disease Control and Prevention’s HIV testing locator.
-If you’re a Columbia student on the Morningside campus, the Gay Health Advocacy Project is a fantastic resource for testing and information about HIV/AIDS.
 They also have free and confidential drop-in HIV testing hours.
-In addition, you can contact Medical Services on the Morningside campus or Student Health at the Medical Center to get a health care provider’s advice.
-If you’ve been raped, molested, or sexually assaulted, don’t hesitate to reach out to Columbia’s Sexual Violence Response team, as well as Counseling and Psychological Services on the Morningside campus and Mental Health Services at the Medical Center for support.
+In addition, you can get a health care provider’s advice.
+If you’ve been raped, molested, or sexually assaulted, don’t hesitate to reach out to a counselor for support.